Breached password detection is a critical component of secure applications. Read the white paper

 The password that FusionAuth will use to connect to the database.
 If you are using Silent Mode or Setup Wizard, then this password might be used when the database.user is automatically created for you, depending on your database server and configuration options.

-Keep in mind, that this password must be secure if you let FusionAuth create the database user for you.
+This password must be secure (long, lots of different characters, high entropy, all the characteristics of a good password) if you let FusionAuth create the database user for you.

 The password that FusionAuth will use to connect to the database server as part of Silent Mode or Setup Wizard if it cannot connect using the database.username and database.password values.
 This should be the password for a user that has superuser privileges to the database.
 For example, many PostgreSQL servers will provide you with a password for the postgres user.
 Similarly, MySQL servers sometimes leave the password blank for the mysql user.